DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

 tr, val, test_A = lh.huc_split()
 test_B = cb.get_testB_huc_list()
 ```
+**Repeat this step 4 for every combination of hyperparameters you wish to examine**

 5. **Train the model.**  Train the model, evaluating the results on the validation test set at the end of each epoch.
 This will take a while!
 The runs described in this expirement each took between 20-30 hours.